Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Territory

 Cats are known for being territorial creatures, regardless of whether they are male or female.
-That’s why it shouldn’t come as a surprise that territory is one of the main causes of aggression and bullying in cats.
+That’s why it shouldn’t come as a surprise that territory is one of the leading causes of aggression and bullying in cats.

 One of your cats being territorial is more likely to happen if he’s been the only cat in the house for a while, and then another cat is brought in.
-Your cat may be bullying the new cat to let him know that he was here first and this is his space.
-It’s not uncommon for this to happen especially if the two cats weren’t properly introduced to one another.
+Your cat may be bullying the new cat to let him know that he was here first and that this is his space.
+It’s not uncommon for this to happen, especially if the two cats weren’t properly introduced to one another.

 Two young ginger and brown cats fighting in the garden